Long range dependence of heavy tailed random functions: Long range dependence

 Examples of $X$ with this property are all \pa \ or \na - random functions.
 Applying \cite[Lemma 2]{Lehmann66}, we have (the equality is originally attributed to Hoeffding (1940))

 Then, $X$ is long range dependent if

 which agrees with the classical definition.

-However, Definition \ref{def:lrd} suggests to integrate $|\cov_X(t,u,v)|$ with respect to a finite measure $\mu\times\mu$ instead of Lebesgue measure $du \, dv$. {First, in case of the infinite variance the right-hand side above is often infinite, regardless of a dependence structure.
-Second, our definition stems from} the asymptotic behavior of volumes of excursions of $X$ above levels $u,$ $v$.
-Recall the functional central limit theorem for normed volumes of excursion sets of $X$ at level $u$ proven in \cite{MeshShash11} (see also \cite[Theorem 9, p.
+However, in Definition \ref{def:lrd} we integrate $|\cov_X(t,u,v)|$ with respect to a finite measure $\mu\times\mu$ instead of Lebesgue measure $du \, dv$.
+First, in case of the infinite variance the right-hand side in (\ref{eq:cov-finite-variance}) is often infinite, regardless of a dependence structure.
+As such, the classical definition of long memory is irrelevant in the infinite variance case.
+Second, our definition will have a natural link with the asymptotic behavior of volumes of excursions of $X$ above levels $u,$ $v$.
+Recall the functional central limit theorem (CLT) for normed volumes of excursion sets of $X$ at level $u$ proven in \cite{MeshShash11} (see also \cite[Theorem 9, p.
 234]{Spodarev14} for a generalization of this result to fields without a finite second moment).
-Namely, for a large class of weakly dependent stationary random fields $X\in \A$ on $\Rd$, the function $\int\limits_{\Rd}\cov_X(t,u,v)\,dt$, $u,v\in\R$ is the covariance function of the centered Gaussian process which appears as a limit of
+Namely, for a large class of weakly dependent stationary random fields $X$ on $\Rd$, the function